ibm-cloud-docs/data-virtualization/activity_tracker.md

 ## List of events
 {: #at_list_ev}

-The following table lists the events that get sent to Activity Tracker from {{site.data.keyword.Db2_on_Cloud_short}} deployments:
+The following table lists the events that get sent to Activity Tracker from Data Virtualization deployments:

 | Action | Description |
 |-------|-------|